These BYOB spots will help you keep costs down while you feast.

 La Princesse, 49 Harrogate Road, Chapel Allerton, Leeds, West Yorkshire, LS7 3PD.

 Kuala Lumpur Cafe

-The Headingley home of Kuala Lumpur Cafe may not have grandeur of the Petronas Towers, but the menu certainly catches the spirit of Malaysia.
+The Headingley home of Kuala Lumpur Cafe may not have the grandeur of the Petronas Towers, but the menu certainly captures the spirit of Malaysia.
 Stick some wine, beers or cocktail cans in your bag – there’s no corkage charge for drinking here.
-The true test of a Malay chef is the national dish of Nasi Lemak, and you’ll devour the version here – coconut rice with boiled egg, anchovies, peanuts and chilli sauce.
+The true test of a Malay chef is the national dish of nasi lemak, and you’ll devour the version here – coconut rice with boiled egg, anchovies, peanuts and chilli sauce.
 Pair it with the lime curry, a mouth-puckering delight.

 Kuala Lumpur Cafe, 2-4 Bennett Road, Leeds, West Yorkshire, LS6 3HN.

 One of the best bring your own bottle restaurants in North Leeds, M’deena sits near Otley’s Market Square and is the place to go for Lebanese mezze and sharing platters.
 You can arrive with your own drinks and then get stuck into their classic hummus, baba ghanouj and cheese boureks.
 There’s a handsome range of tanginess, plus lots of tasty treats served fresh from the grill – spiced chicken kofta, shawarma and perfectly-spiced lamb included.

 M’Deena, 12 Market Place, Otley, Leeds, West Yorkshire, LS21 3AQ.